precice/precice.github.io/pages/community/precice-workshop-2022.md

 * 09:45 - 10:00 Morning synchronization (Main Hall)
 * 10:00 - 12:00 User presentations (Main Hall)<br/>
   See preCICE in action, in a variety of applications.
-Each talk will be an approx. 20min video premiere, followed by a live Q&A session.
+Each talk is an approx. 20min video premiere, followed by a live Q&A session.
   Click on each box for more details.<br/>

     <details class="workshop-event" id="Saha"><summary>Sanjoy Kumar Saha: Aero‐Structural Analysis of Flexible Structure Membrane Aeroshell</summary>